nk2655/DA_Project_4_Explore-and-Summarize-Data-with-Red-Wine/README.md

 # Explore-and-Summarize-Data-with-Red-Wine

 ### Description of Project
- • Used R to explored a selected dataset for distributions, outliers, and anomalies.
+ • Use R and apply exploratory data analysis techniques to explore a selected data set from red wine for distributions, outliers, and anomalies.
  • Technologies Used: ggplot2, gridExtra, GGally, corrplot

 ### Run Instruction